 - You are part of a new family.

-If you would like to be baptized, you can sign up HERE!
+If you would like to be baptized, you can let us know HERE!

 The Holy Spirit is the third person of the Trinity (Father, Son, Holy Spirit).
 The Holy Spirit is the very Presence of God given as a gift to all who have chosen a life in Christ.
 The infilling of the Holy Spirit follows the salvation experience and empowers Believers with power and understanding of spiritual truth.
 A growing and maturing Spirit-filled life is characterized by love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.